 The Roedde family arrived in Vancouver in 1888.
 Gustav Roedde quickly established himself as a successful businessman and one of the first bookbinders in the developing city which, only a few years earlier, had been razed by fire.
 Roedde hired the architect Francis Rattenbury to design his new home.

-Shortly after designing the Roedde House in the Queen Anne Revival style, Rattenbury briefly became one of the most sought-after architects in British Columbia until the turn of the century, designing the building that now houses the Vancouver Art Gallery and the Empress Hotel in Victoria.
+Shortly after designing the Roedde House Rattenbury briefly became one of the most sought-after architects in British Columbia designing the building that now houses the Vancouver Art Gallery and the Empress Hotel in Victoria.
 Rattenbury later gained notoriety for his torrid personal life and murder at the hands of his wife’s lover, events which inspired the Terence Rattigan play Cause Célèbre.

 The Roedde family lived in the home until 1925, when they moved to the more affluent neighborhood of Point Grey.
 After they left, the Roedde House changed hands several times, being sold to the city in the 1960s.
-During this time, the house fell into disrepair and, by the 1970s, the city planned to demolish the house and turn the block it and several other Victorian houses were on into a park.
+During this time, the house fell into disrepair and, by the 1970s, the city planned to demolish the house and several other Victorian houses on the same block into a park.